usnistgov/2019-06_CCEM_presentation/reveal_md_presentation/presentation.md

 ![Profile extraction in Gatan DM](img/DM_GUI.svg) <!-- .element: class="plain vertical-center" style="max-width:100% !important; width:45%; right:0%; top:45%;" -->
 <div class="fig-caption" style="width:55%; bottom: 15%">Extracting EELS intensity profile in Gatan Digital Micrograph</div>

+Notes:

+- In such a "typical" workflow, one or more SW packages are used
+  - often vendor-provided with pre-described workflows
+- Usually GUI-driven with many options available to choose - (sometimes leading to black boxes)
+- Typically no log recorded, so better hope you keep a good notebook
+- Usually (for the vendor tools) tightly integrated with the equipment

+- I think an illustrative example is to demonstrate the qualitative difference between a simple EELS edge summing analysis in a "typical" workflow vs. one using open tools
+  - this is an example where I'm trying to sum a part of the Si-L2,3 edge across an interface
+  - In DM, you would open your offline licensed copy, browse to the .dm3 file you're interested in, open the spectrum picker, highlight an area from which to model the background, remove it using the menu, use the slice menu to highlight only the part of the spectrum you're interested in, then use the profile tool with some settings to sum appropriately across the interface.

 <!-- .slide: data-transition="none" -->
 <!--v-->
 <!-- .slide: data-transition="none" -->